Rabih Osman

-Rabih Mohammad Osman (رَبِيع مُحَمَّد عُثْمَان; born 1 July 1975) is a Lebanese football coach and former player who is the head coach of club Riada Wal Adab.
+Rabih Mohammad Osman (ربيع محمد عثمان; born 1 July 1975) is a Lebanese football coach and former player who is the head coach of club Riada Wal Adab.

 Club career

 Osman began his career at Harakat Shabab, before joining Salam Zgharta in 1999.
 Following his third season at the club, he received offers from German clubs Hamburger SV and 1860 Munich; however, Salam were only willing to sell Osman for a large sum, and the transfers fell through.

 In 2002, Osman moved to Olympic Beirut for a then-national record sum of $30,000; he remained at the club when they changed their name to Tripoli.
 Between 2007 and 2009, Osman played for cross-city rivals Egtmaaey; he joined Salam Zgharta in 2009, with whom he played until 2011.

 International career

 Osman's performances with Salam Zgharta in 1999 caught the attention of the Lebanon national team coach, who called him up for friendly games in preparation for the 2000 AFC Asian Cup.